This blog post is a sponsored AD in collaboration with Rumba Meats. All opinions are my own.

 Directions

-- Once the safety valve locks and the pressure release valve begins to hiss and rotate, turn heat to low.
-On an electric stove that would be number 2.
+- Once the safety valve locks and the pressure release valve begins to hiss and or rotate, turn heat to medium/low.
 Set timer for 1 hour.
 The pressure cooker will yield a much more concentrated broth and the most tender meat.

-- After 40 minutes, add 8 cups of water to a large soup pot.
-Season with 1 teaspoon of salt and bring to a boil.
+- After 20 minutes, add 8 cups of water to a large soup pot.
+Season with 1 teaspoon of salt and bring to a boil at medium heat.
 Reduce to a simmer.
-Add the carrots, chayote, celery, diced onion, minced garlic and tomatoes.
-Cook for 10 minutes.
+Add the carrots, chayote, corn, celery, and tomatoes.
+Bring back up to a simmer and cook for 10 minutes.
+Then add the potatoes.
+Continue cooking for 10 minutes.

 - By this time the beef should be just about done.
-If timer has gone off, remove pressure cooker from heat and let sit until safety valve unlocks.
+If timer has gone off, remove pressure cooker from heat and let sit until safety valve unlocks or carefully release steam.
+Follow instructions on your pressure cooker.
 Once it unlocks, carefully remove the lid.
-Remove all the beef(discarding excess fat) and transfer to simmering soup.
+Remove all the beef(discarding excess fat) and transfer to simmering soup with vegetables.
 Strain the solids from the beef stock and discard the solids.
 Skim the fat on the top of stock.
-Add remaining beef stock to soup pot.
-Season, to taste with the maggi liquid seasoning.
-Be aware that it is salty.
+Add some or all of the remaining beef stock to soup pot, if you like.

-- To the simmering soup, add in the potatoes.
-Time it for ten more minutes, add the corn, again wait 10 minutes, then the squash.
-Finally the cabbage and cilantro at the end.
-Cook for ten more minutes or until cabbage is cooked through.
+- Add the cabbage, squash and cilantro.
+Cook for 15 more minutes or until cabbage and squash are cooked through.
 Remove from heat.
 Ladle soup into serving bowls and garnish with serrano salsa, lemon(or lime) and fresh cilantro if desired.
 Serve with warm corn tortillas and rice.
 We like to spread the bone marrow on the warm tortilla with serrano salsa, lemon and salt.
-Yields 6-8 servings.

 Reader Interactions